 On the Experience Dashboard, simply click on any of the buttons listed under the Viewer Controls heading.
-This will toggle that view on and off on the Projector View and all Mobile Views.
-The idea here is that you can enable various views from the Experience Dashboard without having to mouse into the Projector View.
+This will toggle that view on and off affecting both the Presentation View and all Participant Views.
+The idea here is that you can enable various views from the Experience Dashboard without having to mouse into the Presentation View.
 To turn off a view, simply press the button again.

-The same views are also toggleable from the Projector View window.
-Simply open the View Settings of the Projector View by clicking on the Settings button with a gear icon located in the lower-right-hand corner of the Projector View.
-Here you'll find the same Viewer Controls are also available as switches.
+The same views are also toggleable from the Presentation View window.
+Simply open the View Settings of the Presentation View by clicking on the Settings button with a gear icon located in the lower-right-hand corner of the Presentation View.
+Here you'll find the same Viewer Controls on the Experience Dashboard are also available as switches.

-The easiest method to enable Views is to simply use your computer's keyboard.
+The easiest and quickest way to enable Views is to simply use your computer's keyboard.
 Simply press the letter on the keyboard to enable a given View.
-The View's keyboard shortcut is listed next to the description of the view on both the Experience Dashboard and the Projector View.
-The keyboard shortcut can be used on both the Experience Dashboard and the Projector View and you'll notice it updates both the buttons and toggle switches.
+The View's keyboard shortcut is listed next to the description of the view on both the Experience Dashboard and the Presentation View.
+The keyboard shortcut can be used on both the Experience Dashboard and the Presentation View and you'll notice it updates both the buttons and toggle switches.
 To turn off a view, simply press the keyboard shortcut again.

 By default, the following views are available for a Bingo Game:

 This view updates the Presentation View and all Participant Views with any attached Game Note for the current Bingo Game.
 It will display any additional text, links, or images attached to the Game Note.
 However, you do not need to display a Game Note if you do not want to.
 You can even add private notes just for the host without ever showing a Game Note to the crowd.